ToniWonKanobi/theoveranalyzed.net/posts/2015/4/10/my-apple-watch-try-on-session-and-that-keyboard.md

 ### Apple Watch (Stainless Steel, Milanese Loop)

 This band was by far the biggest disappointment.
-The mesh is very, *very* small -- much smaller than the promotional materials suggest.
+The mesh is very, *very* small---much smaller than the promotional materials suggest.
 Because of that, it's really a lot less 'flowy' than I thought it would be.
 And, for better or for worse, the perceived shrinking of the loops really made this feel cheap to me.

 Marco Arment had this to say about it:
 >The Milanese Loop, my preorder, is decent, but not quite what I expected.
 The mesh is much smaller in real life than it looks in the photos, so it ends up looking and feeling more like silver fabric than woven metal.
 It’s easier to attach and adjust than the Leather Loop because it doesn’t have discrete segments, but it still took me a few adjustments each time to get the right fit.